 TUESDAY IS A FIRST ALERT WEATHER DAY

-CINCINNATI (WXIX) - RIGHT NOW There is a line of rain and thunderstorms that are moving through Northern Indiana, southern Michigan and northern Ohio.
-Those are moving southward. expecting some of the remnants to be in our neck-of-the-woods from about 7AM until Noon.
-The Second, and more powerful round of storms will move in later this afternoon and evening.

-The warm and muggy start Tuesday morning is a strong clue to the afternoon and evening.
+CINCINNATI (WXIX) - The warm and muggy air is a strong clue to how active the weather will be later on today.

 The National Weather Service has issued a Heat Advisory for most of the FOX19 NOW viewing area for Tuesday afternoon and evening.
 The NWS Storm Prediction Center puts the entire FOX19 NOW viewing area in a SLIGHT RISK (Level 2 out of 5) both Tuesday and Wednesday.